lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 - **Code region**:

-  - Replacement code to potentially faulty instruction(s) is ROM.
+  - Replacement code for potentially faulty instruction(s) in ROM.

   - Variable size - few bytes to few KB.
     To alter a large block of ROM code, the patch can include a branch that redirects execution to code in patch SRAM, that need not be in OTP.